vasanthk/how-web-works/README.md

 The first website at CERN - and in the world - was dedicated to the World Wide Web project itself and was hosted on Berners-Lee's NeXT computer.
 The website described the basic features of the web; how to access other people's documents and how to set up your own server.
 The NeXT machine - the original web server - is still at CERN.
 As part of the project to restore [the first website](http://info.cern.ch/), in 2013 CERN reinstated the world's first website to its original address.

 On 30 April 1993 CERN put the World Wide Web software in the public domain.
-CERN made the next release available with an open licence, as a more sure way to maximise its dissemination.
+CERN made the next release available with an open license, as a more sure way to maximize its dissemination.
 Through these actions, making the software required to run a web server freely available, along with a [basic browser](http://line-mode.cern.ch/) and a library of code, the web was allowed to flourish.

 *More reading:*